sord0250/Python-Automation/README.md

 **Double click on the .env file** to open it on your main screen.
 It will be blank at first.
 Let's change that!

 The following code will need to be inserted into your .env file.
-Delete the comments and **input your unique variable**:
+Delete the comments (the #'s) and **input your unique variable**:

+A quick note about gmail's passwords: your normal one won't work.
+You need to generate a gmail app password so python can connect.
+Follow the steps found below the code to get that password.

 ```
 SMTP_HOST= # the providers SMTP server hostname i.e. smtp.gmail.com
 SMTP_PORT= # 587
-SMTP_USER= # your mailbox login
+SMTP_USER= # your full email i.e. spencer_o@spencer.com
-SMTP_PASS= # your mailbox password
+SMTP_PASS= # your App password you generate
 EMAIL_FROM= # your email in following format: Spencer O <spencer_o@spencer.com>
 EMAIL_TO=  # who you want to send the email to
 ```

-For gmail password, your regular one won't work.
-Instead, **do the following**:
-1) Generate a Gmail App Password
+### Generate a Gmail App Password
-1) Go to Google Account → Security → 2-Step Verification (turn it on if it’s off).
+1) Go to Google Account → Security → 2-Step Verification: **Turn it on if it isn't already**
-1) In the App passwords section, type "Mail" as the name and click create.
+1) Search: App passwords, type "Mail" as the name and click create.
 1) Copy the 16-character code (no spaces).

 You can see why you wouldn't want all of this information just laying around in your code!
 You wouldn't want your password floating around.
 If you use github, ensure that when you push it the .env is exluded.

 ### people.csv

-Copy the following lines into your people.csv file.
-This is the data we will be sending.
+**Copy the following lines** into your people.csv file.
+This is the data we will be formatting and sending.
 ```
 Last Name,First Name,Age,Date of Birth
 Johnson,Emma,28,1997-04-12